CartoDB/documentation/app/content/deck-gl/guides/style-language.md

 The declarative language allows you to define the style and cartography of your visualization and set other general map options.
 Technically this language is based on JSON that gets transformed into Javascript objects and functions.
 Check out the [official documentation](https://deck.gl/docs/api-reference/json/json-converter) on the JSON format for further technical details.

 In this guide we are going to focus more on providing a guide to the different options the language provides and document most common visualizations.

+### API reference

+The declarative system creates deck.gl objects from a JSON representation.
+For instance, the `initialViewState` element in the JSON representation (declarative way) corresponds to a [view state](https://deck.gl/docs/api-reference/core/map-view#view-state) object when you are working with deck.gl in a programmatic way.

+Usually the name-value pairs in the JSON representation correspond to object properties in deck.gl objects and the arrays correspond to JavaScript arrays.
+There are a couple of specific name-value pairs that are very useful:

+- `@@type`.
+It is used to indicate the class of the object we want to create; for instance, for specifying the type of layer we want to use.

+- `@@function`.
+It is used to specify a function to be executed to evaluate a data accessor; for instance, for using helpers to specify the color that we want to assign to features.

+In the sections below we have included links to the deck.gl documentation.

 ### General parameters